Published in BLYNKT Magazine- September 2015 issue

 Sometimes you liked to wander off in the middle of the day, leaving Mum in a state of panic every time you disappeared.
 Once you invited yourself round to the new neighbours.
 I think you told them there were ‘bad people’ coming to get you and would they terribly mind hiding you- just for a short while?
 They were very polite about it.
 You were drinking coffee, chatting away to them when I came to find you.
 When you saw me, your face lit up.
 ‘Ah, this is my daughter!
 She’s an actress!’
 That was the first time you had ever introduced me so.
 It made me happy.
 I smiled politely at them.
 Thanked them.
 They smiled back politely.
 We all nodded politely in awkward silence.
 And I took you back home.

 That evening Mum held your hand and wouldn’t let go.
 They were coming to get me, you told her, like a teenager who’s just been caught trying to sneak out in the middle of the night.
 No-one is coming to get you, my love.
 This is your house- this is the house you had built for us, remember?
 We have had some happy years in here.
 And you are safe in it.
 I want to go home, you told her.
 But this is your home, Mum would remind you, relentlessly.
 This is where we brought up our children.
 Do you remember your children?
-Look, here are pictures; this is your eldest daughter, Sarah, then Julia, then Frederic, here is Lavinia and look, here is Jasper…Ah yes, you said, and smiled.
+Look, here are pictures; this is your eldest daughter, Sandra, then Deborah, then Robert, here is Lavinia and look, here is Wilfred…Ah yes, you said, and smiled.
 We have beautiful children, don’t we?
 Yes, my love, said Mum, as she leafed through the family album with you.

 Then Parkinsons made his way in too, like some unwanted guest feeling too much at home too soon, causing you to tremble, interrupting your speech patterns and driving Mum up the wall.
 For a while, she was in denial.
 We all grudgingly learnt to accommodate the intruder, as it tightened its stranglehold on you.
 We had no other choice.
 Nurses came and went, mornings and evenings.
 You feared them.
 To a certain extent, they feared you too- especially when you battled with them.
 You just wanted them to leave you alone.